HannesOhl/emgb/README.md

 Work in progress...

 ### Overview ###
-A small Gameboy emulator written in C. Currently implements almost all CPU instructions and is able to run Tetris.
+A small Gameboy emulator for Linux written in C. Currently implements almost all CPU instructions and is able to run Tetris.
 A console-backend, as  well as a SDL2-backend is provided.

+### Controls ###
+- d: right
+- a: left
+- w: up
+- s: down
+- k: A
+- j: B
+- m: start
+- c: select
+- q: quit

+### The Terminal Backend ###

+Currently tested for gnome-terminal and simple terminal (st).

+xterm is currently not supported.

 ### Notes ###
 Currently no ROM-banking is supported.